ethan-sorenson/SmartConnect-API-Python/README.md

 ### Configuration
 You will need to supply some starting details which are included as variables at the start of the file.
+This can be retreived from SmartConnect > System > API Settings.
 ```{python}
 #Set Variables
 CustomerId = 'ebab41e1-dc5a-4dfa-aa05-5c900cb839e8'